a-karma/Bogor_Workshop/DAY_3/Session3.md

 3. which region is the most genetically distinct and why might this be?

 ### 5. Extra exercises
-Extra tree exercises
 >
 > Can you add the regions and colours to the tree?
->
-> Why do we ignore the branch lengths?
->

-Extra PCA exercises
 >
 > Can you add the sample names to the plot using the function `geom_text_repel()`
 >